basisproject/basisproject.github.io/faq.md

 ## What if I just want to be an employee and I don't want to vote on stuff?

+Then abstain from voting, or don't join a company that expects you to vote.

-You can advocate for liquid democracy in your workplace, which allows you to revocably proxy your voting power through a trusted coworker.
+You can also advocate for liquid democracy in your workplace, which allows you to revocably proxy your voting power through a trusted coworker.
 Then they can make all your decisions on your behalf and you can focus your energy on building widgets.

 ## Can I own a house?